PolyhedraZK/nbnet/src/pos/README.md

 ```

 Workflow Example:
-1. Get the 'staking-deposit-cli' tool, and then [`deposit new-mnemonic`](https://github.com/ethereum/staking-deposit-cli)
+1. Get the [staking-deposit-cli](https://github.com/ethereum/staking-deposit-cli) tool, and then `deposit new-mnemonic`
     - The 'deposit_data-xxx.json' file
         - Send it to the on-chain deposit contract
     - The 'keystore-m_xxx.json' file